copernicus-mogley/zkav.club/README.md

 - Community hype, interaction and support
 - Audio and video recording/livestreaming for staged presentations
-- On-location community content creation studio (interviews, podcasts, stories, etc)
+- On-location community content creation studio for interviews, podcasts, stories, and more
 - Live Localization: Transcription and translation rebroadcasts
 - Restreaming to social networks, media and chat platforms
 - Live clip editing and community contests